ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 The F5 BIG-IP® service (F5 BIG-IP Virtual Edition) provides intelligent L4-L7 load balancing and traffic management services at a local and global scale, robust network and web application firewall protection, and secure and federated application access.
 You can install more than one instance of this service as needed.
 {: shortdesc}

-{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+{{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 The F5 BIG-IP service is not supported for vCenter Server® with NSX-T instances.
-For vCenter Server with NSX-V instances, the installed version is v15.1.0.5.
+For vCenter Server with NSX-V instances, the installed version is v15.1.2.
 {:note}

 ## Technical specifications for F5 BIG-IP
 {: #f5_considerations-specs}

-For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 The following components are included with the F5 BIG-IP service: